Teardrops (Womack & Womack song)

-"Teardrops" is a 1988 song by American husband/wife duo Womack & Womack, released as the first single from their fourth studio album, Conscience (1988).
-The song was written by Womack & Womack, while production was helmed by Chris Blackwell.
+"Teardrops" is a song by American husband-and-wife duo Womack & Womack, released on August 5, 1988, by Island Records as the first single from their fourth studio album, Conscience (1988).
+The song was written by Cecil Womack and Linda Womack, while production was helmed by Chris Blackwell.
 Although the song was not a hit in their native United States, it charted highly in the United Kingdom and several European countries, as well as Australia and New Zealand.

-In 1993, Elton John and k.d. lang covered "Teardrops" for John's album Duets.
+In 1993, Elton John and K.D.
+Lang covered "Teardrops" for John's album Duets.
 In 1998, UK garage group Lovestation covered the song, and later, German pop band No Angels and Australian singer Kate Alexa released their own cover versions as singles in 2007 and 2008, respectively.
 In 2002, Lulu and Elton John covered the song for Lulu's album Together.
-In 2009, the Sugababes re-recorded the track for the 50 Years of Island Records compilation.
-It has also been covered by The xx in 2009, on a bonus disc with their debut album xx, as well as by British singer Joss Stone who included the track on her 2012 album The Soul Sessions Vol. 2.
+In 2009, the Sugababes recorded the track for the 50 Years of Island Records compilation.
+It was also covered by the xx in 2009, on a bonus disc with their debut album xx, as well as by British singer Joss Stone who included the track on her 2012 album The Soul Sessions Vol. 2.
 In 2011, the song was covered by Cliff Richard and Candi Staton for Richard's Soulicious album and by Roosevelt in 2016.

 Critical reception

+Upon the release in August 1988, Bill Coleman from Billboard magazine wrote, "From one of this year's finest albums, Conscience, comes this musically refreshing and upbeat offering meriting multiformat exposure.
+Linda Womack's vocals radiate."
+In 2023, Billboard ranked the song number 83 in their list of "The 100 Best Pop Songs Never to Hit the Hot 100", adding, "Few late-'80s hits were as relentless in their barrage of hooks as "Teardrops", one of the original crying-on-the-dancefloor classics."
+Pan-European magazine Music & Media wrote, "You cannot resist this one: a sweet, supple and loosely arranged dance track featuring the wonderful vocals of Linda Womack."